Master of Accountancy

 Degree Requirements

-1. The Professional Accountancy Track is designed for students holding undergraduate accounting degrees.
-This track requires 25 credits of coursework in addition to completion of the MAcc Core.
+• The Professional Accountancy Track is designed for students holding undergraduate accounting degrees.
+This track requires completion of the following coursework:

-Accounting Elective - Approved accounting elective taken for graduate credit at the 300, 400 or 500 level6
+Accounting Elective - Approved accounting elective taken for graduate credit at the 300, 400 or 500 level12

 Concentration - Completion of one nine-credit hour concentration as described below9